TetianaKlitna/tetiana-klitna-open-api/README.md

 # tetiana-klitna-open-api

-Site is live at https://tetianaklitna.github.io/tetiana-klitna-open-api-ctd/
+The site is live at https://tetianaklitna.github.io/tetiana-klitna-open-api-ctd/